Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: low-energy limit of a universe with two D3-branes: an approach for the neutron phenomenology

-In the following, the terms $(3/2)\left( \partial _{z}a\right) _{\pm }a_{\pm }^{-1}\gamma ^{5}$ will be neglected without any loss of generality since the Lorentz symmetry breaking introduced by these terms \cite{lorentz} can be neglected thanks to current experimental data \cite{lorentzcont}.
+In the following, the terms $(3/2)\left( \partial _{z}a\right) _{\pm }a_{\pm }^{-1}\gamma ^{5}$ will be neglected without any loss of generality since the Lorentz symmetry breaking introduced by these terms \cite{lorentz} can be neglected in our present problem thanks to current experimental data \cite {nEDM3}.